SolidityCoders/notcoin-clone-telegram-miniapp/README.md

 EyeTon Game offers a unique gaming experience with advanced features and a user-friendly interface.
 Below is a detailed description of the core features and advantages of the game:

+- ## Live Demo / Pricing

+Want a personal demo of our NotCoin / Hmastercombat-like game?

+Write to us, and we will answer all your questions and tell you all about your potential game:

+- <a href="https://telegram.me/flashdoll" target="_blank">Our Telegram</a>
+- <a href="telegram.me/jalehanimss" target="_blank">Contact Us</a>

 ### Admin Panel: